 Once the on-site monitoring review is complete, the SMA:

-hold at least one wrap-up session with the Board and ES Supervisory staff to discuss any findings and offer initial recommendations and appropriate technical assistance;
+holds at least one wrap-up session with the Board and Workforce Solutions Office Supervisory staff to discuss any findings and offer initial recommendations and appropriate technical assistance;

-conduct an in-depth analysis of the review data and report necessary corrective actions regarding any findings of noncompliance or areas of concern; and
+conducts an in-depth analysis of the review data and report necessary corrective actions regarding any findings of noncompliance or areas of concern; and

-submit copies of the on-site monitoring review reports and corrective action plans to the appropriate U.S. Department of Labor, Education and Training Administration regional office.
+submits copies of the on-site monitoring review reports and corrective action plans to the appropriate U.S. Department of Labor, Education and Training Administration regional office.

 Appendix A: Definitions

-Apparent violation: A suspected violation of employment-related laws or Employment Service regulations by an employer, which staff observes, has reason to believe, or receives information (other than a complaint).
+Apparent violation: A suspected violation of employment-related laws or Employment Service regulations by an employer, which ES staff observes, has reason to believe, or receives information (other than a complaint).

 Agricultural Recruitment System (ARS): – A method or series of steps for processing intrastate (within the state) and interstate (outside of the state/between states) clearance orders that seek U.S. workers (both MSFW and non-MSFW) to perform farmwork on a temporary basis (less than 12 consecutive calendar months).
 The ARS provides both employers and workers with recruitment and referral services for temporary employment in agriculture.